 4 Skills Successful HR Coordinators Need

-Compared to a Recruiter, HR Coordinators work largely behind-the-scenes.
-You’ll still be interacting with people (extraverts, rejoice!), but in a slightly different way.
+Compared to a Recruiter, HR Coordinators work largely behind the scenes.
+You’ll still be interacting with people (extroverts, rejoice!), but in a slightly different way.
 There are processes to follow consisting of various administrative and compliance functions, including:

 - Customer service (answering employee requests and questions)

 - Employee onboarding